Oxbridge-Science-Academy/Oxbridge-Science-Academy.github.io/Chemical_kinetics/3_differential_eq.md

 # Differential Equations

+[Back to Chemical Kinetics Home](./contents.md)<br /> **Copyright Oxbridge Science Academy 2022**

 A key progression from high school to university is thinking about rates with a more quantitative mindset.
 This is done by linking the two different rate equations – the differential equation and the power law equation.

 Consider the simple reaction <img src="https://render.githubusercontent.com/render/math?math=\displaystyle X \rightarrow Y">